 Every payout calculation reads commission_rate from the partner row at the moment of payout — never hardcoded, never inherited from a tier table.
 The first strategic partnership signed was activated this way, formalised in a 17-page bilingual agreement at a 35% rate, with a single SQL update flipping the bit.

 This was the harder design decision.
 A partner refers a church.
 Years later, the partnership terminates — for whatever reason.
 Should the referred church stop generating commissions?
 Almost every affiliate platform says yes.
-ChurchVault deliberately says no. Once a referral is attributed, the church continues earning the original partner commissions for the lifetime of its subscription, unless fraud is proven.
+SeeMyChurch deliberately says no. Once a referral is attributed, the church continues earning the original partner commissions for the lifetime of its subscription, unless fraud is proven.

 Implementing this required careful handling in the renewal cron — payouts continue to terminated partners' referrals — and explicit guard logic in the dashboard so terminated partners can still see their lifetime referral revenue without being able to refer new churches.
 It's a small detail with disproportionate impact on partner trust: people don't sign up for an affiliate programme that can revoke their work retroactively.

 Denominations like RCCG, Anglican, and Methodist need oversight on branch-level expenditure.
-ChurchVault's approval layer lets branch managers mark transactions pending_approval; HQ admins see a queue, approve or reject, and the transaction either commits to the ledger or is bounced back with a reason.
+SeeMyChurch's approval layer lets branch managers mark transactions pending_approval; HQ admins see a queue, approve or reject, and the transaction either commits to the ledger or is bounced back with a reason.
 Fully optional — independent churches turn it off.
 Enterprise-grade where it's needed.